by Casey | Jan 9, 2024 | Blog , Daily Show Prep

 The belief that dying in battle brings soldiers to the table of Odin.
 The Common Veterans take on the sensitive topic of suicide and PTSD.

-** WARNING ** This episode discusses a very sensitive subject with Common Veterans.
-This episode discusses suicide, religion , the different beliefs of certain religions, and triggers that could be hard to handle.
+** WARNING ** This episode discusses very sensitive subject with Common Veterans.
+This episode discusses suicide, , the different beliefs of certain religions, and triggers that could be hard to handle.

 I. Introductions